 If I were choosing between the two and didn’t have a preferred retailer, I’d price compare and then pick the one that’s more affordable that day!
 That’s what I did when I purchased the Brother SE625.

-And while you’re here, feel free to browse around my Brother SE600 review and Brother SE625 review for more information about how to use these two sewing embroidery combos!
+And while you’re here, feel free to browse around my Brother SE625 review for more information about how to use these two sewing embroidery combos!
 I’ve also made a post of my must-have beginner embroidery supplies.
-Give that at a look to help you decide which stabilizers, threads, and more you’ll need to help you get started embroidering.
+Give that a look to help you decide which stabilizers, threads, and more you’ll need to help you get started embroidering.